 After the server’s listen ports are correctly configured then the SSL connection can be tested.

-Per default Zotonic will generate a self-signed certificate for all sites.
-Instead of the self-signed certificate a real certificate can be used.
+Per default Zotonic will generate a self-signed certificate for all valid hostnames.
+Instead of these self-signed certificates a real certificate can be used.
 Check for these the modules mod_ssl_letsencrypt and mod_ssl_ca

 HTTPS and security¶

 Zotonic always redirects all incoming HTTP connections to HTTPS.
 This can not be disabled.

 Erlang SSL Configuration¶

 The erlang ssl application is configured in the

 important settings which we recommend you to change.
 The reason for this is that the default

 settings Erlang uses are unsuitable for web servers.
 The most important settings are listed

 - Sets the maximum lifetime of session data in seconds.